Oryahovo: Liberated Bulgaria

 After the liberation, Oryahovo was known for the lively trade and rich cultural life.
 A provincial centre for three months, it became the centre of an okrag, an administrative division, for 10 years (1877–1882 and 1884–1889).
 The architecture from the period is typically influenced by that of Western Europe, with many such buildings preserved today.

 A railway line linking Oryahovo with Cherven Bryag was constructed in 1926; a new church, the Assumption of Mary Church, opened in 1930, and a new building for the community centre was built in 1936 after a project by two Vidin architects.

 Some of the first industrial companies in the city – a spare parts factory and a metalworking company – were opened in 1961.
 Kozloduy Nuclear Power Plant, a short drive west of town, is also a major employer.

-The Oryahovo–Beckett ferry, crossing the Danube, is one of the main transport corridors from Bulgaria to Romania.
+The Oryahovo–Bechet ferry, crossing the Danube, is one of the main transport corridors from Bulgaria to Romania.
 This is the most direct route from Sofia to Romania, Ukraine and other countries.